Abu Mayanja

 Abubaker Kakyama Mayanja (August 1929 – 4 November 2005) was the first Secretary General of the Uganda National Congress party, the first political party in Uganda set up on 6 March 1952 by Ignatius K. Musaazi.
-He became the Secretary General of the UNC in his youth and while an undergraduate student at Makerere University College, which later became Makerere University.
+He became the Secretary General of the UNC in his youth when he was still an undergraduate student at Makerere University College, which later became Makerere University.
 Abu Mayanja helped Musaazi draft the Constitution of the Uganda National Congress party.
 Abu was a fighter for independence in Uganda and Africa, a strong parliamentarian and one who disliked injustice.
 He contributed greatly to the political life of Uganda as a constitutional expert, formidable parliamentarian, government minister at various times, and as an excellent Barrister in private practice.
-His written contributions in the Tribune magazine, Transition, Uganda Argus and New Vision newspapers were always well received and much respected.
+His written contributions in the Tribune magazine, Transition, Uganda Argus and New Vision newspapers were well received and much respected.

 Early life and career

 Abu Mayanja was born in 1929 to Abdalla Waswa Kambuga Kakyama and Mariantonia Kayaga.
 His father Abdalla was from Buga village (Ziba, near Ngogwe in Mukono district of Uganda).
 His mother Mariantonia was from Buvuma Islands.
 His father worked as a subsistence farmer and was a Muslim by faith.
 His mother was a Christian.